Laurence Tribe

 Laurence Henry Tribe (born October 10, 1941) is an American legal scholar known for his studies of United States constitutional law.
 Tribe was a professor at Harvard Law School from 1968 until his retirement in 2020.
 He currently holds the position of Carl M. Loeb University Professor Emeritus.

 A constitutional law scholar, Tribe is co-founder of the American Constitution Society.
 He is also the author of American Constitutional Law (1978), a major treatise in that field, and has argued before the United States Supreme Court 36 times.
-Tribe was elected to the American Philosophical Society in 2010.

 Personal life and education

-Tribe was born in 1941 in Shanghai, which was then part of the Republic of China but had been taken over by the Empire of Japan in 1937 following the Battle of Shanghai.
-He was the son of Paulina (née Diatlovitsky) and George Israel Tribe (ne Trejbuch) His family is Jewish.
-His father was from Poland and his mother was born in Harbin to immigrants from Eastern Europe.
+Tribe was born in 1941 in Shanghai, which was part of the Republic of China.
+In August 1937, the Empire of Japan conducted a full-scale aerial and naval invasion of the city, the Battle of Shanghai, followed by occupation.
+Tribe is the son of Paulina (née Diatlovitsky) and George Israel Tribe (original spelling Tribuch).
+His family is Jewish.
+His father was born in a town on the of outskirts of Minsk and his mother was born in Harbin to immigrants from Eastern Europe; Tribe's first language was Russian.
 Tribe spent his early years in the French Concession of Shanghai before his family immigrated to the United States when he was six years old.
 His family settled in San Francisco, and he attended Abraham Lincoln High School.

-After graduating from high school in 1958 at age 16, Tribe went to Harvard University, where he majored in mathematics and was a member of the Harvard Debate Team that won the intercollegiate National Debate Tournament in 1961.
-He graduated from Harvard in 1962 with a Bachelor of Arts, summa cum laude in mathematics.

-Tribe then received a National Science Foundation fellowship to pursue doctoral studies in mathematics at Harvard, but dropped out after one year.
-He decided to attend the Harvard Law School instead, where he was a member of the Harvard Legal Aid Bureau.
+After graduating from high school in 1958 at age 16, Tribe attended Harvard University, where he majored in mathematics and was a member of the Harvard Debate Team that won the intercollegiate National Debate Tournament in 1961.
+He graduated from Harvard in 1962 with a Bachelor of Arts in mathematics.
+Tribe received a National Science Foundation fellowship to pursue doctoral studies in mathematics at Harvard, but dropped out after one year.
+He instead decided to attend Harvard Law School, where he was a member of the Harvard Legal Aid Bureau.
 He graduated from Harvard Law in 1966 with a Juris Doctor magna cum laude.

 Tribe married Carolyn Ricarda Kreye in 1964.
 They divorced in 2008.
 Their two children, Mark and Kerry, are visual artists.

-On May 22, 2013, he was presented with an honorary Doctor of Letters degree from Columbia University during its Class of 2013 commencement.